nhsland/futurenhs-platform/test/README.md

 ### Local Browser

-Before executing the Cypress or Internet Explorer tests you will need to have the local frontend server running (the API server is only necessary for the hello_world_rust.js Cypress test at this point).
+If you wish to test locally, before running the Cypress or Internet Explorer tests you will need to have the frontend server running (the API server is only necessary for the hello_world_rust.js Cypress test at this point).

 [Local API server instructions](../hello-world/README.md)